 Alighting at the Stade de France station is like walking into a virtual CGI/CAD world of some architects’ brave-new-redevelopment.
 It is much the same as post-Olympic Stratford, and no doubt other ‘regenerated’ satellite conurbations, in which the landscape of former industry has been scrubbed out to make way for stadiums and geometric office blocks.
 A few side streets later and the urban grain becomes more tawdry.
-Piles of scrap and burnt out scooter parts take precedent amongst forgotten, unlooked for spaces that comprise the ‘psycho’ part Iain Sinclair’s psychogeography obsession.
+Piles of scrap and burnt out scooter parts take precedent amongst forgotten, unlooked for spaces that comprise the ‘psycho’ part of Iain Sinclair’s psychogeography obsession.
 Consequently, the sudden emergence of a long, straight wall fizzing with colour and warping dimensional planes is all the more akin to an explosion of sherbet on the visual taste buds.
-This is a new 100m wall-painting that borders a cement factory, and which is itself dwarfed by the gargantuan over-pass of the périphérique, marching overhead like a set from War of the Worlds.
-It is in these impossible surroundings that three of the most accomplished graffiti veterans recently collaborated on a new commission from the local Mairie and the SPF Cement Corp..
-Not the most expected of partnerships, but during the course of our conversation it became clear that the regeneration of areas such as these, also reminiscent of Williamsburg or Hackney Wick, is now seeing a growing demand for urban art forms.
+This is a new 100m wall-painting that borders a building materials depot, and which is itself dwarfed by the gargantuan over-pass of the périphérique, marching overhead like a set from War of the Worlds.
+It is in these impossible surroundings that three of the most accomplished graffiti veterans recently collaborated on a new commission from the local Mairie and building materials firm, SPL.
+Not the most expected of partnerships, but during the course of our conversation it became clear that the regeneration of areas such as these, also reminiscent of Williamsburg in New York or Hackney Wick in London, is now seeing a growing demand for urban art forms.
 Art that has become an established salve for post-industrial, amnesiac spaces.

 Three most distinguished artists, each displaying a distinctive and otherworldly talent, yet each remaining quite unaffected give their perspectives of their work and graff culture.
 They share their stories, embedded in the street.
-Jean Moderne, Honet and 2Shy discuss work and inspiration, and why Street Art is a dirty word.
-Take a peek…
+Jean Moderne, Honet and 2Shy discuss work and inspiration, and why street art is a dirty word.

 Can you say something about the celebrity that ‘street art’ has found in recent years?